bethanygreen/jhu-data-science/README.md

 # jhu-data-science
-A collection of projects from the JHU Data Science Specialization
+A collection of projects from the JHU Data Science Coursera Specialization